beanvalidation/beanvalidation.org/news/2012-12-11-should-getters-be-considered-methods.md

 ---
-title: Should getters be considered methods
+title: Should getters be validated when they are called?
 author: Emmanuel Bernard
 layout: news
 tags: [feedback]